 Welcome!
 I’m a poet, outdoorswoman, dog-lover, yogi, environmentalist, feminist, tea-drinker, foodie, and generally hardworking weirdo.
-Currently I’m working on a book about mirrors and planning my wedding, all while waiting to receive my MFA diploma… any day now.
+Currently I’m working on a poetry manuscript about mirrors.

 Please follow me and keep in touch on other platforms, too: